isomerpages/ura-lkywcp/resources/interviews/_posts/2021-10-17-greg-clark.md

 One permanent challenge, which the pandemic has starkly revealed, is weak urban governance.
 COVID-19 has highlighted the need for well-run cities that are able to manage extreme situations effectively.

+>  "Learning together by sharing knowledge and insights will enrich all cities’ efforts to become better places to live.
+Because successful cities are fundamental to creating a better planet, there is no real competition.
+We need all cities to succeed."

 #### **Finally, in this time of crisis where global travel and the international conference sector remain severely curtailed, while some nations have turned inward-looking, a word please on the prospects for continued global collaboration.**

 **GC:** At no time in the past 50 years has it been more important to share innovation and drive solutions that work across borders.
 The pandemic itself, the subsequent global public health and bio-security efforts, and the vaccine discoveries and rollouts, have proven that.
 Without global collaboration the pandemic would be very much worse.